Magnonic spin Joule heating and rectification effects: Control over the interfacial conductances and rectification

 The gap in the density of states, which is present in the superconducting state, but not in the normal metal state, has the potential for an interesting application.
 In the following, we set the temperature of the superconductor to $T_{\text{SC}} = 0.1T_c$, and in the FI to $T_{\text{FI}} = 0.5T_c$.
 Hence, a temperature gradient is maintained across the interface, and both spin and heat currents are flowing between the two materials.
 On the other hand, the magnitude of these currents is largely reduced compared to a normal metal due to the superconducting gap.
 Next, we set the spin splitting field to $h = 0.7\Delta_0$.
 This is close to the critical field at which the superconductor transitions to the normal state, but the size of the gap still remains close to the maximal value $\Delta_0$, as evidenced by a self-consistent determination of $\Delta(h)$.
 We note that the superconducting gap responds to a spin chemical potential as \cite{Bobkova2011} $\Delta(h)\to\Delta(h_{\text{eff}})$, with $h_{\text{eff}} = h - \mu_s/2$.
 Hence, if $\mu_s < 0$, the two contributions will add up, which has the potential of bringing the superconductor into the normal-state regime at some critical field $h_{\text{eff}}^-$.
 In the opposite case, $\mu_s$ partially cancels $h$, and the normal-state system returns to the superconducting state at $h_{\text{eff}}^+$.
 We note that due to the hysteresis caused by the bistability of $\Delta(h_{\text{eff}})$ in the transition region \cite{Sarma1963,Larkin1964,Bobkova2014}, $h_{\text{eff}}^+$ is generally not equal to $h_{\text{eff}}^-$, as indicated in the inset of \cref{fig:rect}.
 In any case, the point is that $\mu_s$ can cause superconductivity to either be destroyed or regained, which produces an abrupt change in the size of the currents.
 To illustrate this effect, we plot $I_s$ and $\dot{Q}$, as given by \cref{eq:Iz,eq:Q}, in \cref{fig:rect}(a) and (b), respectively, for $\Delta\mu/\Delta_0\in[-0.6,+0.6]$, keeping $\mu_m = 0$ fixed.
 We find that both $I_s$ and $\dot{Q}$ feature jumps in magnitude on the order of 100 when a transition takes place, for this parameter set.
+This abrupt jump in the characteristics correspondingly leads to a huge change of the device linear response conductivities, given by the slope of the characteristic.
+This is reminiscent of the Zener diode around its peak inverse voltage and embodies the device nonlinearity.
+Furthermore, the characteristics depicted in \cref{fig:rect} clearly shows the asymmetry with respect to reversing the sign of the drive $\Delta \mu$ resulting in a rectification effect.
+To obtain an estimate of the order of magnitude of the rectification effect we consider a typical sample size of $V_{\text{SC}} = V_{\text{FI}} = t\times L_x\times L_y = \SI{10}{\nano\metre}\times\SI{1}{\micro\metre}\times\SI{1}{\micro\metre}$.
+Using material parameters for aluminium for the superconductor and YIG for the ferromagnetic insulator, we get $\Delta_0\sim \SI{150}{\micro\electronvolt}$, $\nu_0\sim \SI{2e28}{\per\electronvolt\per\metre\cubed}$~\cite{Kittel2005}, and $J_m\sim\SI{8e-40}{\joule\metre\squared}$~\cite{Cornelissen2018}.
+At room temperature, the spin conductance on Al$|$YIG interfaces has been measured to $Ge^2/\hbar L_yt\sim \SIrange{e12}{e13}{\siemens\per\metre\squared}$~\cite{Dejene2015,Das2019}, and by comparing with the room temperature limit of \cref{eq:G}, $G = 6\pi\zeta\left(\frac{3}{2}\right)\hbar^2W^2\nu_0^2V_{\text{FI}}V_{\text{SC}}^2/\Lambda^3$, with $\Lambda = \sqrt{4\pi J_m/k_{\text{B}}T}$, we obtain a rough estimate of $W\sim\SIrange{e3}{e4}{\per\second}$.
+This parameter quantifies the interaction between the spins in FI and electrons in S at the interface.
+It is expected and has been found to be largely temperature independent~\cite{Czeschka2011,Meyer2014}.
+Thus, it allows us to reliably evaluate quantities at low temperatures considered herein.
+With this, we estimate the size of the spin and heat currents in \cref{fig:rect} to be on the order of $I_0\simeq\SIrange{1}{10}{\micro\electronvolt}$ and $Q_0\sim\SIrange{0.1}{0.01}{\pico\watt}$.
+The hundred-fold rectification effect shown in \cref{fig:rect} exploits the smallness of the superconducting gap in accomplishing this feat at a low temperature, assumed $\sim 1$K here.
+An estimation of the spin and heat currents at higher temperatures, compared to our low temperature estimates discussed here, can be obtained by recognizing:~\cite{Cornelissen2016} $G \sim T^{3/2}$ and $\kappa \sim T^{5/2}$.
+For example, the estimated spin current at 100 K would then become $I_0 \sim 100^{3/2} (1 - 10) \mu\mathrm{eV} = 1 - 10$ meV.
+However, our demonstrated rectification works only at temperatures comparable to the superconducting gap.
+Achieving these good rectifications at high temperature could be accomplished by employing high-Tc superconductors.